Ofwat/Proteus/README.md

 7. Right-click the Proteus.py file.
 Properties: Click this option to immediately view the full file path (Location).
 8. Type ```cd [full file path]```
 9. Type in the word ```python Proteus.py``` and press Ender
-10. An Errol log file will be created in the same location where Python.py exists
+10. An Error log file will be created in the same location where Python.py exists

 ## How to download Proteus.exe from Github